(214) 225-3042

 What Is a Deed and How Does It Transfer Property Ownership?

 A deed serves as the official document for the ownership of real estate, and the recording makes ownership legal and public.
 Unrecorded deeds lead to ownership being contested, problems with title insurance, and other people not having confidence in the ownership of the title.
-This will be an issue for those looking to sell real estate, as a clean ownership history is required for those requiring a title to confirm.
+This becomes a problem when you sell, since a title company needs a clean ownership history before it will insure the sale.
 The person who transfers the ownership is the grantor, and the person who receives it is the grantee.

 How Joint Ownership Works When You Add a Spouse to a Deed